 When the hardware part is done it is time to draw some images on LCD.
 For this download control program (Pascal source is included in package too).
 Software is written to drive ports directly in DOS or win98 operating system.

 I have copied One of solutions here:

-Download PortTalk and unzip it in separate folder somewhere.
+Download PortTalk and unzip it in a separate folder somewhere.
 Then copy allowio.exe directly to the directory where is you program which you want to run.
-Then create shortcut of your compiled program for instance LCD.exe.
+Then create a shortcut of your compiled program for instance LCD.exe.
 Then open files properties and in line target do following changes:

 D:/project/allowio.exe D:/project/LCD.exe /a

 Remember that you must have administrator rights on the computer.
 Dirty trick but it works.